 This will help avoid getting your LLC shut down.

 How early can I file my LLC’s Annual Report?

 You can file your North Dakota LLC Annual Report as soon as you receive the reminder from the Secretary of State’s office.

 This will be approximately 60 days before the due date.

 PIN numbers, requesting access, and FirstStop

 Let’s take a step back to explain why things are the way they are.

-In 2018 the North Dakota Secretary of State’s office launched FirstStop, the new online portal for everything LLCs (and other business entities, too).
+In 2018, the North Dakota Secretary of State’s office launched FirstStop, the new online filing system.

 For many years, North Dakota LLCs couldn’t be filed online.
 And the same went for Annual Reports; they couldn’t be filed online either.

 However, the North Dakota Secretary of State takes your security very seriously.
-They don’t want to have an “open database”, where anyone can file anything on behalf of any LLC.
+They don’t have an “open database”, where anyone can file anything on behalf of any LLC.